rohanchn/template/README.md

 template.py is how I applied the template.
 I defined the mask at line 47. it has coordinates of the top region of the page where I wanted to detect the template.

-the match was wrongly detected (bottom of the page instead of the top, despite the mask) on around 2% pages. was the images passed upside down?
+the match was wrongly detected (bottom of the page instead of top, despite the mask) on around 2% pages. was the images passed upside down?